rizky-bagus/rizky-bagus/README.md

 ### Hi there 👋

-Let me introduce myself my name is good rizky you can call me rizky or bagus.
+Let me introduce myself my name is rizky bagus you can call me rizky or bagus.

 - 🔭 I am currently working at GITS Indonesia as a Backend Developer
 - 🌱 I a'm currently learning Go Language and enthusiastic microservices